(CNN) -- Here's a look at the life of Nobel Peace Prize winner Archbishop Desmond Tutu.

 October 3, 2011 - "Tutu: The Authorised Portrait" is released to coincide with Tutu's 80th birthday.
 The book, written by his daughter Mpho and Allister Sparks, contains personal writings as well as anecdotes by people including Richard Branson, Bono, the Dalai Lama, Nelson Mandela and others.

-September 2, 2012 - In an op-ed published by "The Observer" newspaper, Tutu says that Tony Blair and George W. Bush should be "made to answer" at the International Criminal Court for their actions during the Iraq war.
+September 2, 2012 - In an op-ed published by "The Observer" newspaper, Tutu says that former British Prime Minister Tony Blair and former U.S. President George W. Bush should be "made to answer" at the International Criminal Court for their actions during the Iraq War.

 October 4, 2012 - Tutu is awarded $1 million by the Mo Ibrahim Foundation for "his lifelong commitment to speaking truth to power."